 8. Your child is heard in my classroom.

-One way to do so is to acknowledge individual student special moments.
-There is nothing that a parent will appreciate more than a teacher taking time to share a glimpse of child’s development: a witty comment they’ve made, a creative way they approached a particular problem.
+One way to do so is to acknowledge special moments for individual students.
+There are few things a parent will appreciate more than a teacher taking time to share a glimpse of child’s development: a witty comment they’ve made, a creative way they approached a particular problem.

 9. I know home life can be busy.

 So start by recognizing individual areas for family support.
-Sharing special moments opens a channel to honest and direct one-to-one communication with a parent, which overtime allows to build trust to discuss other issues.
+Sharing special moments opens a channel to honest and direct one-to-one communication with a parent, which over time can build trust to discuss other important issues.
 Recognizing parents’ challenges can turn things around for a troubled family and transform child’s behavior and performance at school.

 10. I’ll work with you.
 Here’s how.